Great Bridge, West Midlands

-Great Bridge is a village in the Metropolitan Borough of Sandwell.
-It is situated in Tipton, near the border of West Bromwich, and it is within the metropolitan county of the West Midlands.
+Great Bridge is a historic village and district of Tipton in the Metropolitan Borough of Sandwell in the metropolitan county of the West Midlands, England.
+It is situated near the towns of Dudley, West Bromwich and Wednesbury.

 Origins and history

-The place name, Great Bridge comes from Old English 'grēot' (grit or gravelly - meaning a stream with a gravelly bed), with the later addition of 'Bridge' - when a bridge was first built over the stream.
+The place name Great Bridge comes from Old English 'grēot' (grit or gravelly - meaning a stream with a gravelly bed), with the later addition of 'Bridge' - when a bridge was first built over the stream.
 There are several watercourses in England with the name 'Greet', all from this origin.
-The stream is thought to be the Oldbury arm of the River Tame, known to the early English in this area as 'grēot' (Greets Green also gets its name from the watercourse).
+The stream is thought to be the Oldbury arm of the River Tame, known to the early English in this area as 'grēot' (Greets Green takes its name from the same watercourse).

+Great Bridge has had a marketplace for several centuries.
+Until 2020 it had both an outdoor and an indoor market; the latter was permanently closed because of the effects of the COVID-19 pandemic.

+In the early hours of 17 May 1941, an air raid by the German Luftwaffe destroyed the Tipton Tavern house on the corner of New Road and Horseley Road, killing six people: two brothers aged three and seven, a 36-year-old male air raid warden, a middle-aged married couple and a 42-year-old woman.
+New Road Methodist Church was also destroyed in the same attack and a number of nearby houses were damaged.

 For most of the 20th century Great Bridge was the home of numerous factories (including an ice cream factory opened by Italian immigrant Giuseppe Bonaccorsi) and foundries.
 However, by the end of the 1990s most of the factories had long since been closed and been demolished.
 These include Ratcliff's on Eagle Lane, which closed in 1989, and John Thompson's on Horseley Road, which closed in 1991.

-It has been home to a historic market place for several centuries.
-It boasts 2 markets, a recently relocated purpose-built outdoor market managed by the local council, as well as an indoor market which is in poor condition.
-It was opened by the performer Larry Grayson.

-Modern day

-Many new housing developments have sprung up in Great Bridge since the early 1990s, mostly on the sites of old factories.

-A 24-hour two-storey Asda superstore opened in May 1998.
-The surrounding shopping area is notable for the large number of fast food restaurants including McDonald's, KFC (both of which sprung up in the mid-1990s), numerous fish and chip shops and curry houses, along with numerous off-licences along the high street.
+Since the early 1990s many new housing developments have sprung up, mostly on the sites of factories.
+Two lion statues from the entrance of the former Roman Mosaic ceramics factory were moved to the roundabout in the centre of Great Bridge in 2002 to mark the Golden Jubilee of Queen Elizabeth II, and subsequently gifted to the borough.

+A 24-hour two-storey Asda superstore opened in May 1998 on a factory site.
 A smaller supermarket in the old village was opened in December 1986 and occupied by Kwik Save until the retailer went into liquidation in 2007.
 Wilko took the building over in May 2008.
-In recent years, Lidl and B & M have opened branches in the town.